qaCinemaIO/qaCinema/readme.md

 A suite of automated selenium tests are provided.
 To use these you will need to use n IDE such as eclipse to open the maven project 'CinemaTests', located inside 'react/selenium tests'.
 In your IDE open the class 'TestSuite'.
-Ensure the application is running as per the instructions above, then right click inside the class and click 'coverage as > 1 junit test.
+Ensure the application is running as per the instructions above, then right click inside the class and click 'coverage as > 1 junit test'.

 ### Prerequisites